newatoms/beta/_private/customers/stby/pitches/STBY-as-pioneers.md

 ## Proposed action

-We will focus on one project.
-Specifically on what the 'standard' way of dealing with a certain problem would be and what STBY did differently.
+We will focus on one project, specifically on what the 'standard' way of dealing with a certain problem would be and what STBY did differently.

 ## Assistance